numfocus/gsoc/2016/proposals/chris-medrela.md

     - Implementing Checkout Session detailed view.
     - Implementing Checkout Session list view.
     - Implementing Trainees list view.
-    - Implementing view of progress of Checkout Process for trainees.
+    - Implementing views of progress of Checkout Process for trainees (one for SWC and one for DC).

 * **Week 4: June 13 - June 19**

+    - Implementing Registration Form.
+    - Setting up Amy, so it can send emails in the name of other people.
     - Manual testing.

+* **Week 5: June 20 - June 26 (midterm evaluation deadline)**

     - Importing existing data about early users to Amy.
 The data are in:
         - Discussion Registration Etherpad
         - Checkout Registration Etherpad